unfoldingWord-dev/Resource-Container/docs/container_types.rst

 Help (help)
 -----------
-.. note:: These types do not support a :ref:`condensed`.
+.. note:: This type does not support the :ref:`condensed form <condensed>`.

 A helpful resource to supplement chunks in a book. e.g. notes or questions.
 Currently all help RCs must use the markdown format.